CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | x and y            | (required, int) the cardinal position in which the chunk will be placed.
 | neighbors          | (optional) Any of the neighboring overmaps that should be checked before placing the chunk.
 Each direction is associated with a list of overmap `"id"` substrings.
 | joins              | (optional) Any mutable overmap special joins that should be checked before placing the chunk.
 Each direction is associated with a list of join `"id"` strings.
+| flags              | (optional) Any overmap terrain flags that should be checked before placing the chunk.
+Each direction is associated with a list of `oter_flags` flags.

 The adjacent overmaps which can be checked in this manner are: